 After the robbery this telegram was sent to the chief post office inspector in Washington.
 Decoded, the telegram reads:

-“Three bandits held up railway postal clerk [Conrad T.] Black and railroad employee handling mail on mail truck conveying mail between Texas Pacific Depot and Terminal R.P.O., Fort Worth, Texas, last night, nine-forty, securing six pouches registered mail containing over $70,000 currency.
+“Three bandits held up railway postal clerk [Conrad T.] Black and railroad employee handling mail on mail truck conveying mail between Texas Pacific Depot and Terminal R.P.O. [railway post office], Fort Worth, Texas, last night, nine-forty, securing six pouches registered mail containing over $70,000 currency.
 Inspector in Charge, Austin, Tex., with post office inspector investigating.
-Adamson”
+Adamson.”

-Although Olin DeWitt Stevens, age thirty-nine, did not take part in the actual robbery, he masterminded the robbery as head of the gang.
+The mastermind behind this sensational crime was gang leader Olin DeWitt Stevens, age thirty-nine, although he did not take part in the actual robbery.
 Stevens, a Handley pharmacist, was known by neighbors as a generous family man.
 In 1933 neighbors did not know that in the 1920s Stevens had been a bootlegger, burglar, and car thief and had served time in Leavenworth for a narcotics violation.
-(Photo from University of Texas at Arlington Libraries.)
+(Photos from University of Texas at Arlington Libraries.)

 Two years earlier Stevens had been arrested for armed robbery in Louisiana.

-During the robbery Stevens bided his time elsewhere to establish an alibi.
-But after the three robbers fled the scene of the robbery, they changed cars on the East Side and met Stevens at a house where Stevens and wife Orley and children had previously lived at 4921 Avenue E east of TWU.
+During the mail train robbery of 1933 Stevens bided his time elsewhere to establish an alibi.
+But after the three robbers fled the scene of the robbery, they changed cars on the East Side and rendezvoused with Stevens at a house where Stevens and wife Orley and children had previously lived at 4921 Avenue E east of TWU.
 The 1930 census listed Stevens as a traveling salesman for a novelty company.

 The mail train robbery, in the depth of the Great Depression, was Stevens’s grand slam score.
 All that loot!
 But all that loot was dirty.
 So, Stevens the traveling salesman traveled to Chicago and New York City to sell his dirty money.
 He paid a fence a steep commission for clean money: $250 for each $1,000, the Star-Telegram reported.
 Upon his return to Handley, the newspaper said, Stevens “spent money like water.”